ildaserj/ProgressBar/GoogleTest/lib/googletest-main/docs/gmock_faq.md

 that your modules are too tightly coupled (and less flexible, less reusable, less testable, etc).
 You are probably better off defining a small interface and call the function through that interface, which then can be easily mocked.
-It's a bit of work initially, but usually pays for itself quickly.
+It's a byte of work initially, but usually pays for itself quickly.

 This Google Testing Blog [post](https://testing.googleblog.com/2008/06/defeat-static-cling.html) says it